 (3) Being publicly accountable for my work and its ethical standards

 The comparably new audio format of the podcast, thanks to today's digital recording and publishing possibilities, makes the last two aspects much easier.
+The first aspect is what is,

 Sound Studies background

-Thanks to a grant, I could travel to the USA in 2018 and talk to protagonists of its young and booming podcast scene directly.
+Thanks to a grant, I could travel to the USA in 2018 and talk to the protagonists of its young and booming podcast scene directly.
 On my private website, you can find my report about "Researching Podcasting in the US".
 My findings informed my Ph.D. thesis, academic and non-academic essays I wrote, and academic and non-academic talks I gave at conferences and congresses about podcasting.
 One of these talks was for the Kölner Kongress 2022 of the national public radio station Deutschlandfunk in Germany, which was later published by the same radio station as the radio essays "Artistic research on radio plays, podcasts, post-radio art".

 A first attempt to use podcasts also practically in a scientific context was the podcast